simonjoom/react-app-mobx-ultimateversion/templates/app/Structure.md

     ~/temp/styles/_.material.js     override material-ui styles

 ### Pictures:
->To add picture add it in folder "assets"
+>To add picture just add it in folder "assets"
 the path to use is '/dist/mypictureaddedinasset.jpg'
 You need to reload 'npm start' if yu added when app started
 Webpack put all in '/dist/' folder in memory